chanshiyucx/blog/三味书屋/JavaScript 设计模式与开发实践/JavaScript 设计模式与开发实践（Ⅲ）.md

   this.button = null
 }
 Light.prototype.init = function() {
-  var button = document.createElement("button"),
+  var button = document.createElement('button'),
     self = this
   this.button = document.body.appendChild(button)
-  this.button.innerHTML = "开关"
+  this.button.innerHTML = '开关'
   this.currState = this.offLightState
   this.button.onclick = function() {
     self.currState.buttonWasPressed()